Meade County, Kentucky: Geography

 According to the United States Census Bureau, the county has a total area of 325 sqmi, of which 305 sqmi is land and 19 sqmi (5.9%) is water.
 All 56 mi of the county's northern border faces Indiana, across from the Ohio River.

+Much of the county has the presence of sinkholes as the area's topography is primarily karst plains with occasional hills and elevations rising above.
+Northwest Meade County is mainly situated on a plateau, separated from karst plains by the Dripping Springs Escarpment, an easterly-facing cuesta.